Struggling to understand speech? New study could explain why

-When someone asks for words to be repeated, the common perception is that their struggle to understand is due to hearing loss.
+When someone asks for words to be repeated, or feels like they can hear but not understand speech, the common perception is that their struggle to understand is due to hearing loss.
 And while that might be the case in some instances, a new study has revealed that the difficulty often lies in the aging brain, and can sometimes occur in cases where no hearing loss exists.

 In the new study, published in the Journal of Neurophysiology, researchers from the University of Maryland set out to discover why older adults often have difficulty following speech amidst background noise.